Kevin Carberry

-Kevin Carberry (born May 19, 1983) is an American football coach and former defensive lineman who is the offensive line coach for the Tampa Bay Buccaneers of the National Football League (NFL).
+Kevin Carberry (born May 19, 1983) is an American football coach and former player who is the offensive line coach for the Tampa Bay Buccaneers of the National Football League (NFL).
 He played college football for the Ohio Bobcats prior to playing professionally, spending time as a member of the Detroit Lions, Berlin Thunder of NFL Europe, New York Dragons and the Philadelphia Soul of the Arena Football League (AFL).

 College career

-Carberry was a four-year letterman at Ohio, where he was named a second-team All-MAC selection in 2004 as a team captain.
-He graduated from Ohio in 2005 with a degree in marketing.
+Carberry played defensive end and was a four-year letterman at Ohio, where he was named a second-team All-MAC selection in 2004 as a team captain.He graduated from Ohio in 2005 with a degree in marketing.

 Professional career

 After going undrafted in the 2005 NFL draft, Carberry attended the Cleveland Browns training camp but did not make the roster.
 He was signed to the Detroit Lions practice squad for the remainder of the 2005 season.
 After a stint with the Berlin Thunder of NFL Europe in spring 2006, Carberry attended the training camp of the Carolina Panthers but was not signed.
 After spending 2007 with the New York Dragons of the Arena Football League, Carberry joined the Philadelphia Soul in 2008, and was a member of the Soul when they captured ArenaBowl XXII in 2008.